 - Diversity and history: Caste and ethnicity in Nepal; early and modern history of the Kingdom; economic forces in the Himalayas; defining development

-- Development and social issues: Gender issues in development; women’s development challenges in Nepal; in search of agency
+- Development and social issues: Gender issues in development; women’s development challenges in Nepal; gender rights and the search for agency

-- Development redefined: Social entrepreneurship; social capital and civil society; development and freedom
+- Development redefined: Social entrepreneurship; social capital and civil society; community driven development, and sustainable development

 Through the Field Methods and Ethics course, students learn appropriate field methodology and gain practical experience working in the field, ultimately leading toward their Independent Study Project (ISP).
 Students are also well prepared for their ISP through the program’s excellent language course.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 - Development and Social Change Seminar – syllabus